 In 2013 and 2014 more drugs were recalled than in the previous nine years, according to the FDA’s own statistics.

 Sometimes these drugs are harmful in unforeseen ways, and people who turn to medication trusting that it will help end up being seriously harmed.

 What If You Suffer an Adverse Effect From a Medication?

 If you think that you or a loved one has suffered as a result of a medication, call a John Foy & Associates Drug Recall Attorney at 404-400-4000.
 We keep abreast of all drugs that have been recalled and we know the ones that are currently involved in class action suits.

-If you received a letter from your doctor or pharmacist alerting you to a possible issue with your medication, we’d like you to give us a call as well.
-We probably already know about this drug.
-John Foy & Associates is a large firm of more than 100 staffers, including attorneys, legal researchers and investigators whose only concern is helping people who have been injured.
+If you received a letter from your doctor or pharmacist alerting you to a possible issue with your medication, you should call as well.
+John Foy & Associates is a large firm of more than 100 staffers, including attorneys, legal researchers, and investigators whose only concern is helping people who have been injured.

-It is very important that you have proof that you took this drug.
+It is very important that you have proof that you took this drug in order to preserve your right to litigation.
 If you don’t have records yourself, your local pharmacist should be able to provide proof.
-The key component in these cases is proof that the defective drug caused your injury, condition or your loved one’s death.
-If you’re taking medications you may have many health issues and the drug company lawyers will try to dispute that their drug is the problem.
+The key component in these cases is evidence that the defective drug caused your injury, adversely affected your condition, or caused your loved one’s death.
+Attorneys for the drug company likely will argue that their drug is not the source of your ills, especially if you are taking other medications.
 Our experienced health experts will strategize to help us prove the connection.